RBigData/pbdBASE/README.md

 # pbdBASE

+Unless you are a developer/distributed programming nerd, you probably want to see pbdDMAT and/or pbdDEMO.

-pbdBASE is a package for distributed matrix algebra computations over MPI, using the BLACS, PBLAS, and ScaLAPACK libraries by way of the pbdMPI and pbdSLAP packages.
+pbdBASE is a set of bindings to and extensions for BLACS, PBLAS, and ScaLAPACK.

 pbdBASE requires:
 * R version 2.14.0 or higher with pbdMPI and pbdSLAP.